Ctrl-X/Siribro/README.md

 ## How to write a dialog file
-Siribro use the concept of dialog Bloc (in contrast to form based bot).
+Siribro use the concept of dialog Bloc (in contrast to form based bots).

-A good guideline to follow is to always write your discussion in a guided way.
-Don't ask open question or try to avoid questions from the user.
+:information_source: Tips : A good guideline to follow is to always write your discussion in a guided way.
+Don't ask open question and avoid questions from the user.
-If you do have user question's, you will have to face random situations that are far more complex to handle.
-Actually, you would probably have to write sort of machine learning algorithm.
+If you do face a user question, you will have to handle random situations that are far more complex to manage.
+Actually, you would probably have to write sort of machine learning algorithm...

 ### What is a Dialog bloc
 A dialog bloc is just a conversation flow that begin and end with the last line of the bloc.